mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 Reviewers, please ensure that the CLA has been signed by referring to [the contributors tool](https://contributors.corp.mongodb.com/) (internal link).

-For changes that involve user facing copy please include `docs-cloud-team` as a reviewer
+For changes that involve user facing copy please include `docs-cloud-team` as a reviewer.